-CalPERS investment strategy for real estate is to invest primarily in core assets with stable income, diversified by property type and geography.
+CalPERS invests in real estate primarily through separate accounts and funds with third-party investment managers.
+The investment strategy for real estate is to invest primarily in core assets with stable income, diversified by property type and geography.

 The Real Estate portfolio is more heavily weighted to California than any other asset class.
 This weighting reflects the fact that many core real estate markets in the current benchmark are concentrated in California.
 The portfolio in California includes a diverse group of properties that provide ancillary benefits in the areas in which they are located, including the creation of construction jobs and economic activity connected to construction, the accommodation of new retail, industrial and commercial employers, and the anchoring of communities with Real Assets.

-In addition to the \$12.8 billion in Real Estate investments, an estimated \$4.3 billion has been invested alongside CalPERS by other investors.
+In addition to the \$18.8 billion in Real Estate investments, an estimated \$5.9 billion has been invested alongside CalPERS by other investors.
 However, these investments are not directly attributable to CalPERS' investments.

-Combined, CalPERS' investments in real estate properties located in California support an estimated total of 85,755 jobs.
+Combined, CalPERS' investments in real estate properties located in California support an estimated total of 133,242 jobs.
 This figure encompasses jobs at the development and construction phase, as well as from income-generating properties.
-Real Estate investment in the development and construction phase support an estimated total of 5,055 jobs.
-These real estate projects economically support workers within the construction industry, and indirectly supports workers throughout the state.
+Real Estate investment in the development and construction phase supports an estimated total of 7,611 jobs.
+These real estate projects economically support workers within the construction industry, and indirectly support workers throughout the state.